 Located deep in the South Tyrol region of northern Italy, Alpen Palace Resort and Spa makes for a fantastic winter getaway.
 All around are snow-capped mountains, trees and forestry and you’ll feel free from the pressures of cities and everyday life.

 Alpen Palace is a 5-star luxury hotel and comes complete with everything you need for your winter getaway and is conveniently located in the South Tyrolean Alps between two great ski areas Klausberg and Speikboden.

 The hotel looks beautiful both inside and out and is well maintained.
 The interior has a warm, cosy, light-coloured wood style and the public areas such as the hallways and lobby have a wonderful scent of cinnamon and wood.
 The hotel has 55 rooms with various types such as singles, doubles, suites and luxury suites.
 Prices in the Winter season start from €258 per person for a double room.
 You can book per night or package deals and if you book for one week you get a 10% discount.

-On arriving to Alpen Palace you get a welcome drink which changes throughout the year.
+On arriving to Alpen Palace you get a welcome drink that changes throughout the year.
 For us, it was a hot apple and cinnamon juice, whilst in the summer it’s elderflower and around Christmas it’s Mulled Wine.
 The drink was very delicious and we relaxed in the lounge to enjoy it while our luggage was taken up to our room and the front desk registered us on their system.

 During our stay the service felt very personalised with our name on our dinner table, in a morning post (mentioned below), and on a welcome note in the room.
 I also found it very impressive that most staff seemed able to speak multiple languages.